-With Mare Mist Polished 1x1 Glass Mosaics you can make any room look perfect and pristine.
+With Mare Mist Polished 1x1 Glass Mosaic you can make any room look perfect and pristine.
 The beauty of mosaic tiles is hard to deny: whether you want the bold feel or some softer tones for your home decor, there's a mosaic out there waiting just for you.
 Glass tiles are the perfect decorative material for your kitchen backsplash, bathroom wall tile and other applications.
 The glass is easy to clean with a wet towel or sponge.
 You'll love how affordable these durable materials are too because it doesn't require frequent touchups due to oil spills, acid burnings on countertops from acidic substances such as vinegar & wine stains.
-The polished surface of Mare Mist Polished 1x1 Glass Mosaicsis the perfect solution for a glamorous, reflective look.
+The polished surface of Mare Mist Polished 1x1 Glass Mosaicis the perfect solution for a glamorous, reflective look.
 Mix and match from a variety of flooring options such as wall tiles, mosaic tiles or floor tiles for your one-of-a-kind creation today!

 You may be looking for a way to spruce up your living room or business space but don't know where to start.
 Mosaic floor tiles are an easy, affordable solution that can bring out the beauty of any area and is versatile enough to work in even small areas like bathrooms!
 The size of this product 12x12x3/8.
 You can use the site search to find a different size of this product - we've got it all!.